robusta-dev/robusta/docs/configuration/alertmanager-integration/_testing_integration.rst

-To test this, we can send a dummy alert to AlertManager:
+To test this, you can send a dummy alert to AlertManager:

 .. code-block:: bash